Interactions of bright and dark solitons with localized $\mathcal{PT}$-symmetric potentials: Conclusion

 \section{Conclusion}

 We have studied the dynamics of bright and dark solitons in the model based on the focusing and defocusing NLS equations with an embedded defect in the form of the $\mathcal{PT}$-symmetric dipole, combined with a local repulsive or attractive potential.
 The scattering problem for plane waves and broad incident packets was considered too in the framework of the linear version of the model.
+An essential difference from previously studied interactions of solitons and linear waves with defects in conservative systems is that, in spite of the gain-loss balance in the $\mathcal{PT}$-symmetric dipole, the collisions change the norm, i.e., effective mass, of the solitons and wave packets, making the interaction dynamics more complex.
+In particular, the basic dynamical system approximating the collision for the bright solitons, based on Eqs.~\eqref{d/dz} and~\eqref{d/dz2}, is of the third order, instead of the well-known second-order approximation in conservative systems.
 The numerical study for the focusing nonlinearity has produced threshold values of the velocity of the incident bright soliton above which it passes the local defect.
 For the defocusing nonlinearity, the interaction of dark solitons with the defect is studied in the numerical form too.
 Parallel to the simulations, we have developed analytical approximations for both cases.
 For the bright solitons, the adiabatic quasi-particle approximation yields accurate results in the case when the repulsive potential is stronger than the gain-and-loss component of the defect.
 For the negligibly weak local potential, the analytical consideration goes beyond the limit of the adiabatic approximation, taking into regard the intrinsic chirp of the soliton.
 The respective semi-analytical results predict the threshold velocity in a reasonably accurate form too.
 For the dark solitons, the approximation qualitatively explains the transmission, acceleration and deceleration of the incident soliton.
 In addition, the exact solution for the dark soliton pinned by the $\mathcal{PT}$-symmetric defect was found too.